course-dprep/MovieGenre_IMDbAnalysis/README.md

-# What is the effect of a genre of a movie to the IMDb popularity score>
+# What is the effect of a genre of a movie to the IMDb popularity score?

 ## Research question with possible mediators/moderators
 We are planning to use the IMDb data files for this project.
 Our main research question will be: